csuksangium/Interactive-Lab-Hub/Final Project/README.md

 PolyPi is shaped like a camera to be a tool that is intuitive to all users.
 The product uses a Raspberry Pi 4 that is fitted with a Raspberry Pi High Quality Camera, Pimoroni HyperPixel 4.0 Square Hi-Res Display, Waveshare Industrial Zoom Lens (C-Mount), and a USB microphone.

+write about design software used here & show iterations

 ## Implementation & Process